StephenThangarajA/IndoTranslate/README.md

-# 🌐 IndoTranslate - Effortless Translation for Indian Languages
+# 🌐 IndoTranslate - Translation for Indian Languages

 Welcome to **IndoTranslate**, a powerful web-based application built with **React** and **Google Translation API**.
 This platform is designed to translate text into **native Indian languages**, offering features like **voice input**, **voice output**, and the ability to **download translated text**.